itsnazarkhani/MelliMaharat/README.md

 dotnet ef dbcontext scaffold "Server=(localdb)\\mssqllocaldb;Database=MelliMaharatDB;Trusted_Connection=True;" Microsoft.EntityFrameworkCore.SqlServer -o ..\\DataForge.Models\\Scaffolded -f
 ```

-Note: change the connection string to match how you attached the MDF.
+Note: change the connection string to match how you attached the MDF or use Code-First Approach using `Database=DataForge` or any other name you prefer.

 ## Migrations